NASA astronaut completes record-long spaceflight in Russian capsule - NewsBreak

 “People have problem on Earth.
 On orbit … we are one crew,” Shkaplerov said in a live NASA TV broadcast Tuesday.
 The space station is a symbol of “friendship and cooperation and … future of exploration of space.”

-The war tensions bubbled over in other areas of space with the suspension of European satellite launches on Russian rockets and the Europe-Russia Mars rover stuck on Earth for another two years.Lost in space: Could Russia abandon an American astronaut?
+The war tensions bubbled over in other areas of space with the suspension of European satellite launches on Russian rockets and the Europe-Russia Mars rover stuck on Earth for another two years.S.
+Korea conducts rocket launch days after North’s ICBM test

 Vande Hei surpassed NASA’s previous record for the longest single spaceflight by 15 days.
 Dubrov moved into Russia’s top five, well short of the 437-day, 17-hour marathon by a cosmonaut-physician aboard the 1990s Mir space station that remains the world record.